forseti-security/forseti-security/google/cloud/security/inventory/README.md

 Step-by-Step:

-1. Design a new table schema for the data you need to store in Inventory.
+1. Define a new table schema for the data you need to store in Inventory.
 Each field of data should correspond to a column in the table schema.
 Additionally, we aim to store the raw API data as json to assist troubleshooting.
 Create a PR for this to be reviewed first before rest of the